Club: Liverpool FC | Opening: 1884 | Capacity: 54,074 seats

 Address: Anfield Road, Liverpool, L4 0TH

-Anfield is located in Liverpool’s rather derelict Anfield area.
-It is bordered on one side by Stanfield Park and on the others by terraced housing.
+Anfield is located in Liverpool’s Anfield area, which used to be rather derelict but has somewhat regenerated in recent years.
+It is bordered on one side by Stanfield Park and by terraced housing on the other sides.
 There is little to see and do around the stadium, though there are a few pubs for pre-match drinking.
 Expect them to get crowded though.

-On the other hand, there are many of eating and drinking options in Liverpool’s city centre.
+Of course, there are plenty of eating and drinking options in Liverpool’s city centre.
 Most of the nightlife is situated south and west of Liverpool Lime Street station (e.g. Concert Square and Mathew Street) and around the Albert Dock.

 If you plan to spend more time in Liverpool, it will likely be more convenient to pick a hotel closer to the city centre, where there are many options.

 LFC Official Members receive priority access to tickets.
-Liverpool FC also offers more expensive Hospitality packages that tend to be more easily available.
+Membership prices currently start at £26.99.
+The club also offers more expensive Hospitality packages that tend to be more easily available.

-Liverpool FC offers guided stadium tours that include access to the dressing rooms, players’ tunnel, press room, and the Liverpool FC museum.
+Liverpool offer guided stadium tours that include access to the Liverpool FC museum.
 The tour lasts approximately 60 minutes.
-Liverpool also offers more expensive Legends tours.
+Liverpool also offer more expensive Legends tours.

-Bookings can be made by phone +44 (0) 151 260 6677 or online.
+Bookings can be made online.
 Walk-ups are allowed but subject to availability and it is therefore advised to book the tour in advance.